-130. Sonny Bono - not to be confused with Bono from U2 - was a musician and later a member of Congress (R-CA).
-He died in 1998.
-The CTEA was named in his honor and was sponsored by his widow, Mary Bono, who won election to his former seat. materials needed for fresh creativity.
+The CTEA was a watershed moment in copyright politics and activism.
+It was supported by authors' groups and the "content" industries-film, music, publishing, etc.-for obvious reasons.
+But critics saw it as a restriction on free expression and the withholding of the raw materials needed for fresh creativity.
 One charge was that it should be called the Mickey Mouse Copyright Term Extension Act because it was passed shortly before Steamboat Willie (1928), the first Mickey Mouse cartoon, would have been due to enter the public domain.
 Opponents of the CTEA pointed to its retroactive extension of copyright for already existing works, arguing that this could serve no possible incentive purpose in encouraging authors.
 Led by law professor Lawrence Lessig, who argued the case to the Supreme Court, they sued to block the CTEA.

 The Supreme Court, however, disagreed.
 In Eldred v.
-Ashcroft, it held that the CTEA's term extensions were compatible with the Constitution's requirement that exclusive righs be granted for "limited times" and "to promote the progress of science and useful arts."131 One important point in its reasoning was the long history of term extensions - including retroactive term extensions - which had not previouisly been challenged.
-A truly perpetual term would be unconstitutional, but life of the author plus 50 years is not perpetual, and neither is a provision increasing 50 to 70.132 Notably, however, the political heat generated by Eldred and its aftermath, seem to have deterred Congress.
+Ashcroft, it held that the CTEA's term extensions were compatible with the Constitution's requirement that exclusive rights be granted for "limited times" and "to promote the progress of science and useful arts."118 One important point in its reasoning was the long history of term extensions including retroactive term extensions-which had not previously been challenged.
+A truly perpetual term would be unconstitutional, but life of the author plus 50 years is not perpetual, and neither is a provision increasing 50 to 70.119 Notably, however, the political heat generated by Eldred and its aftermath, seem to have deterred Congress.
 The 20th anniversary of the CTEA came and went in 2018 with no attempts at an encore performance.